9 Essential Investing Tips for Young Investors

 “Financial fitness is not a pipe dream or a state of mind; it's a reality if you are willing to pursue it and embrace it.” - Will Robinson, Author (of The Oliver Tryst)

 Every investment should have a purpose.
-Think about where you plan to utilize the corpus, whether for retirement, buying a house, travelling, education, or any other reason.
-This will determine the type of investment and risk level you would need to work with.
+One of the most practical investing tips for young investors is to clearly define why you are investing in the first place.
+Think about where you plan to use the corpus - whether for retirement, buying a house, travelling, education, or any other long-term need.
+Your investment goals will determine the right type of investment instruments and the level of risk you should take to achieve them.

 Categorize your goals into: